In this article, I will teach you how you can make stronger compositions in your mountain photography.

 The same holds true for brightly colored rocks.
 Get those out of the shot too.
 And be especially careful with a crisp cover of snow.
 One misstep, and you will kick snow all over your virgin foregrounds.

 Now it’s time to get that tripod in place.

 There’s a rule of thumb to help you decide what to do with your tripod height.
 The smaller the foreground subject, the lower you need to go.

-Make what your image is about clear by filling the entire bottom of the composition with foreground.
-A waterfall might be fairly straightforward to shoot, but with wildflowers, you end up at minimum focus distance in the best case.
+Make clear what your image is about by filling the entire bottom of the composition with the foreground.
+A waterfall might be fairly straightforward to shoot, but with wildflowers, you end up at a minimum focus distance in the best case.